michael-haney/learn_command_line_exercises/Chapter_16/Readme.md

 ###Show me the content of the text files in slash temp.

-I will switch my pwd to /tmp then use the command `cat *.txt`
+Without switching directories, I can use the command `ls /tmp/*.txt` to find all of my .txt files in my tmp directory.